react-simple/react-simple-state/README.md

 get updated when state changes so the DOM cannot react.
 However, using these functions in event handlers (like *onClick*) is perfectly safe since when the event is fired the actual state will be read.

-- **getGlobalStateRoot()**:
-	- Returns the global-state root object (**GlobalState** type) which can be read and modified, however, it is not advised to do so, only for development and testing purposes.
-	- Does not subscribe to state changes as neither of the functions do.

 - **getGlobalState&lt;State&gt;(*stateKey, defaultValue*)**:
 	- Returns state value from global-state by ***stateKey***.
 	- It always returns the current state or the default state.